 It is recommended to avoid close contact with others.
 Make sure to wash and disinfect your hands regularly if you have exposure to public spaces or other risk factors (e.g. traveling by train, public facilities, people coughing or sneezing in their hands).
-A face mask is only recommended to protect others from getting sick if you yourself are coughing or sneezing.
+Check with local authorities to find out when wearing a face mask in public is recommended.

 In summary, this list of measures significantly reduces the risk of infection:

 Who is most at risk?

 Currently people who may be at higher risk of more serious complications from coronavirus include:

 - People with severe chronic illnesses (e.g. chronic lung or heart disease, diabetes, or other diseases affecting internal organs)